stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 14 - Understanding.md

 > David stood by the statue.

 How to resolve these issues?
 The agent should have an _ontology_ of the world.
 That is, it has a conceptualization or model of the world (in lecture it looks like a tree with multiple branches) such that it is able to determine which thematic role _by_ takes in each sentence above.

+## Resolving Ambiguity In Verbs

+Verbs can also have many different meanings.
+To resolve ambiguity in verbs, we can create a frame for each meaning of the verb and then eliminate the frames that do not match the verb used in the sentence.
+This could be done by examining other parts of the sentence and using that knowledge to eliminate ambiguities.